symfony/symfony-docs/reference/constraints/Bic.rst

 Bic
 ===

-.. versionadded:: 2.8
-    The Bic constraint was introduced in Symfony 2.8.

 This constraint is used to ensure that a value has the proper format of a `Business Identifier Code (BIC)`_.
 BIC is an internationally agreed means to uniquely identify both financial and non-financial institutions.